 (This is even harder for young people, the elephant so strong, the rider still a novice.)
-Regarding teaching as a shared struggle changes the nature of the classroom.
 Multitasking - Are We Digital Dummies?
 Age of Distraction: Why It’s Crucial for Students to Learn to Focus.
 Digital classroom tools like computers, tablets and smartphones offer exciting opportunities to deepen learning through creativity, collaboration and connection, but those very devices can also be distracting to students.

 Or the ultra-connected marketing manager who, in an hour, answers 10 emails, works on a sales pitch, grabs a coffee, and books a plane ticket for a trade show.
 Both sound like veritable productivity masters.
 But the mental toll caused by multitasking has been proven to far outweigh peoples’ ability to simultaneously juggle tasks.
 Multitasking, in fact, is multifaceted.
 The term can be defined as performing two or more tasks at the same time, or constantly switching from one thing to another.
-You are definitely not the only person guilty of multitasking.
-Here are some ways multitasking severely affects your ability to get things done: 1) Significantly reduces productivity.
 Partial Attention / Multitasking.
 Is multi-tasking a myth?
 20 August 2010Last updated at 12:04 Britons are increasingly overlapping their media habits - tapping out e-mails while watching TV, reading a paper while answering texts from friends.

 Dave Walsh • June 23, 2011 My daughter is constantly juggling homework, facebook, texting, and TV - all at the same time.
 She claims that she is really good at multitasking and can't study without it.
 I can't imagine trying to work like that.
 Media multitaskers pay mental price, Stanford study shows.
 Stanford Report, August 24, 2009 Think you can talk on the phone, send an instant message and read your e-mail all at once?